 - Grab a baking dish.
 You don’t need a huge baking dish, just something large enough to hold everything.
 Place the tomatoes and zucchini in the baking dish, drizzle with olive oil, then sprinkle over some salt, black pepper and thyme.
 Stir everything together so it’s well coated in the oil and seasonings.

-- Place the prosciutto wrapped fish on top of the tomatoes and zucchini.
+- Place the prosciutto wrapped fish on top of the tomatoes and zucchini, then drizzle the fish with a little olive oil.

 - Bake until the fish is cooked through and the tomatoes and zucchini are tender.